Mwolbergum/TO414-Group-Project/README.md

 5. Choose "Other Versions" instead of "New Directory"
 6. In the git directory paste in: "https://github.com/Mwolbergum/TO414-Group-Project"
 7. Name the project whatever you want
-8. To pull (download) updated data from the repository go to the "Git" tab in the top right panel and click the blue down arrow
+8. To pull (download) updated data from the repository go to the "Git" tab in the top right panel and click the blue down arrow (will rewrite your current files if they were not saved and pushed)
-9. To push (upload) your work
+9. To push (upload) your work save your current file and then click the checkbox to select it in the Git file, then click the commit button.
+A prompt will come up where you will write a comment in the top right textbox about what you did before pressing the commit button.
+Then press the green up arrow to push it to the repository (will overwrite anyfiles uploaded, make sure not to push when someone else is working on a file)

+Note: Only commit and push the README, data, and the Rmd file, to make it easier just ignore the project file and the .gitignore file